ad-freiburg/qlever/docs/troubleshooting.md

 ## Converting old Indices For current QLever Versions

-When we make changes to the way the index meta data (e.g. offsets of relations within the permutations) is stored.
-Old index builds with 6 permutations will not work directly with newer QLever version while 2 permutation indices will work but throw a warning at runtime.
-This will be detected during startup.
+When we make changes to the way the index meta data (e.g. offsets of relations within the permutations) is stored, old indices may become incompatible with new executables.
+For example, some old index builds with 6 permutations will not work directly with newer QLever versions, while 2 permutation indices do work.
+In either case incompatible versions are detected during startup.

 For these cases, we provide a converter which only modifies the meta data without having to rebuild the index.
 Run `MetaDataConverterMain